finmavis/webpack-4-boilerplate/README.md

 ## Caching and Hashing

-- install `webpack-md5-hash` as devDependencies
+- install `webpack-md5-hash` as Development Dependencies

   - `webpack-md5-hash` <br>
     Plugin to replace a standard webpack chunkhash with md5.